 Price includes boat space but does not include tank and weights or guide/instructor.

 Mark, August 2022: “Did a dive on the Indiana wreck off Brighton.
 With the Oyster team brilliant dive loads of life would highly recommend.
 The Oyster folks good company and professional at the same time.
 Will be rebooking for this again”.

 Easy to Reach and Great Diving for All Divers

-For many divers living in London and the South East, going for a dive means travelling to an inland dive site just off the M25.
-Battling their way across London on a train or car it can take a good hour or more to reach these sites.
-If the weather is nice it can be really busy and the large numbers of divers learning to dive can ruin the visibility.
+For many divers living in London and the South East, going for a dive means travelling to an inland dive site just off the M25, or having to stay overnight somewhere far afield.

-What many London/South East based scuba divers don’t realise is that in roughly the same amount of time, they could be loading their kit on to a dive boat in Shoreham-by-Sea.
-A direct train from Clapham Junction and Waterloo takes a smidgen over an hour and the Yacht Club is less than a 5 minute walk away from the station.
+What many London/South East based scuba divers don’t realise is that in roughly 1 1/4 hours they could be loading their kit on to a dive boat in Shoreham-by-Sea.
+A direct train from London Victoria takes a smidgen over an hour and the Yacht Club is less than a 5 minute walk away from the station.
 If you wish to drive it takes about 40 minutes from the M25/M23 turning and there is plenty of parking when you arrive.
-A new club house due to open in 2020 will offer a lovely cafe and changing facilities.
+A new club house due offers a lovely cafe / bar and changing facilities.

 There are some great dive sites off the Sussex coastline including wrecks from both world wars, reefs, rays large eels, crabs, lobsters, dog fish, pollock, cod, flat fish and even the occasional octopus.

 Check out our video of the City of Waterford, one of the dive sites we do regularly…